AhmedAbdelerhman/docker/README.md

 create service

-1-docker expose deployment first-ap-kube --type=LoadBalancer --port=8080   , --type=NodePort // it will accessible but without loadblancer
+1-docker expose deployment first-ap-kube --type=LoadBalancer --port=8080   , --type=NodePort // it will accessible but without load balancer
 first-ap-kube deployment must be exist
-2- minikube service first-ap-kube  // this will create the loadblaner endpoint
+2- minikube service first-ap-kube (deployment name )  //This will create the load balancer endpoint

 restart pod :
- the kubernetes will start the pods if it fail or stops scale pods : we can scale our app by make more replica so the load balancer will distribute the requests among them kubectl scale deployment/first-ap-kube --replica=3  // it will create 3 replica
+ the Kubernetes will start the pods if they fail or stop scale pods : we can scale our app by making more replicas so the load balancer will distribute the requests among them kubectl scale deployment/first-ap-kube --replica=3  // it will create 3 replica